Customer data platform: The next big thing for marketers

 This is where a Customer Data Platform (CDP) comes in.

-Depending on the organization’s maturity, the challenges can vary.
-Organizations could lack adequately integrated data sets, while others simply cannot keep up with the volume of data they have to deal with.
-Another common challenge is the failure to capture and maintain accurate, relevant data.
-This prevents the achievement of a holistic customer view and the delivery of seamless digital experiences.
+Another common challenge is the failure to capture and maintain relevant and actionable data.
+This holds back brands from the achievement of a holistic customer view and the delivery of seamless digital experiences.

 As organizations evolve on the data maturity curve, they could face additional challenges such as:

-CDPs build customer profiles by continuously integrating data from first, second, and third-party data sources like CRMs, data management platforms (DMPs), mobile, transactional systems, websites, social media platforms, e-commerce sites, and more.
-Other sources such as POS systems, core banking systems, order management systems, and even IoT devices can be consolidated to offer a complete, real-time view of the customer.
+CDPs build customer profiles by consistently integrating data from first, second, and third-party data sources like CRMs, data management platforms (DMPs), mobile, transactional systems, websites, social media platforms, e-commerce sites, and more.

-Data warehouses and data lakes are enterprise-wide projects, which means they are not tailored to marketing needs.
-Data warehouses are designed primarily to store structured data and to support data analysis.
-A CDP, however, can process both structured and unstructured data to support more complex segmentation, insights, and targeted campaigns.
+• Data warehouses and data lakes are enterprise-wide projects, which means they are not tailored to marketing needs.

-A CRM manages customer data and tracks sales engagement and trade-related data over time.
+• A CRM manages customer data and tracks sales engagement and trade-related data over time.
 However, it cannot manage large data volumes from multiple systems for marketing activities.

 How does CDP bring together disparate touchpoints to not just communicate with customers more effectively, but to catalyze top-line revenue?

 It is able to track individual customers across interactions and touchpoints to understand their behavior, leverage real-time data for contextual engagement, and deliver an evolving, tailored journey over time.
-With predictive and prescriptive analytics, it is able to offer actionable recommendations on how the marketer can better elicit more desirable responses from the audience.

 What should a marketer consider when identifying a good CDP?